-9.1.2.3.1 Switch Function
+8.2.2.3.1 Switch Function

 Switch allows the user to view more than one document.
-When using the Switch (PF1>S) function in the Browser to select other VA FileMan word-processing fields, it is important to note that browsing is done directly on the actual record text.
+When using the Switch (<PF1>S) function in the Browser to select other VA FileMan WORD-PROCESSING fields, it is important to note that browsing is done directly on the actual record text.
 Users can only access word-processing fields in VA FileMan files for which they have Read access.

-9.1.2.3.2 Setting Tab Stops
+8.2.2.3.2 Setting Tab Stops

-This sets up the TAB with stops at every tenth column.
+Figure 289 shows an example of setting up the TAB with stops at every tenth column: